 (application not required)

-To secure a volunteer role at the carnival, email Aimee Gorrow at firstname.lastname@example.org.
-An online sign up form will be available in early 2020.
+To secure a volunteer role at the carnival, please sign up at https://volunteersignup.org/ARAJR.

 Event PlanningOccasionally we like to have a little fun, too.
 Our event planning efforts have both large and small tasks, depending on your availability.